uwciso/browser-security/solutions.md

 ### (2)
 To verify the cookie is being sent on other same-origin resource requests, on the Dev Tools Network tab, select the resource, then look for the `Cookie` request header (you can also check the "Cookies" sub menu in the Network tab).
-Now, add the "secure" property to the cookie to allow cookies *only* on https requests:
+Now, add the `secure` property to the cookie to allow cookies *only* on https requests:
 ```
 const cookie_props = {
   secure: true